-A party trusting an organisation certificate may bona fide trust an organisation certificate after verifying that the organisation certificate is valid and is not contained on a revocation list.
-A party trusting an organisation certificate shall check the certificates on the revocation list.
-The certification authority provides an online certificate status check service that implements OCSP.
-In order to reliably verify the validity of an organisation certificate, the trusting party must comply with the following procedure for revocation list checks.
+A party trusting a citizen certificate may bona fide trust a citizen certificate after verifying that the citizen certificate is valid.
+A party trusting a citizen certificate shall check the certificate status.
+In order to reliably verify the validity of a citizen certificate, the trusting party must comply with the following procedure for revocation list checks if the status is checked on a revocation list.

-If a party trusting an organisation certificate copies the revocation list from a directory, it must verify the genuineness of the revocation list by checking the digital signature of the revocation list's certification authority.
+If a party trusting a citizen certificate copies the revocation list from a directory, it must verify the genuineness of the revocation list by checking the digital signature of the revocation list's certification authority.
 In addition, the validity period of the revocation list must be checked.
-The certification authority provides an online certificate status check service that implements OCSP.

-If the most recent revocation list cannot be obtained from the directory because of hardware or directory service malfunction, the organisation certificate must not be accepted if the validity period of the last obtained revocation list has expired.
-All approvals of an organisation certificate after the validity period take place at the risk of the party trusting the organisation certificate.
+If the most recent revocation list cannot be obtained from the directory because of hardware or directory service malfunction, the citizen certificate must not be accepted if the validity period of the last obtained revocation list has expired.
+All approvals of a citizen certificate after the validity period take place at the risk of the party trusting the citizen certificate.